Tuesday, December 24, 2024

 The regime makes forcibly converted Jews or Muslims who may still retain ancestral practices the defenseless enemy.
 But not Protestants, whom the archaic monarchy keeps from even starting.

-The facade is rebuilt in the 18th century with 16th-century decor.
+The facade of Saint is rebuilt in the 18th century with 16th-century decor.

-as African producers sweep away the old kingdoms
+as producers in Africa sweep away archaic kingdoms

 when the Atlantic slave trade ends.